mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <% if !cmd? && !android? && !objc? %>
 **Notes:** If you are building a web application, you may be more interested in using our [JavaScript client](https://github.com/algolia/algoliasearch-client-js) to perform queries.
 It brings two benefits:
-  * your users get a better response time by avoiding to go through your servers,
+  * Your users get a better response time by not going through your servers
-  * it will offload your servers of unnecessary tasks.
+  * It will offload unnecessary tasks from your servers.

 ```html
 <script type="text/javascript" src="//path/to/algoliasearch.min.js"></script>